 That's really all there is to it.
 Here are some additional thoughts to keep you on the right track:

 - Being healthy doesn't mean running 15 miles a day or competing in an Iron Man.
 Be realistic.
 You're a normal person with a normal life.
-Sure you could run the LA Marathon, but let's work on walking around the block every day first.
+Sure you could eventually run the LA Marathon, but let's work on consistency first.

-- Buy a fitness tracker.
+- Buy some sort of fitness tracker.
 Gamifying step counts have proven to be very successful.
 10,000 steps is great, but aim for somewhere above 7,000 every day.
 Try not to feel bad if you miss.

 - Grab yourself a weight scale and a home blood pressure device.
 Watch your trends over time and keep on top of things before they get out of control.